Meteor-Community-Packages/Meteor-CollectionFS/README.md

 ```
 *Need to figure out how to prevent Meteor to reload when uploading to the public folder*

-###Sorry:
-* This is made as ```Make it work, make it fast```, well it's not fast - yet
-* No test suite - any good ones for Meteor?
-* No smart packages - dont know how, yet
-* Current code contains relics in form of logs and timers used in the example ```statistics``` and for debuggin
-* I'm new to node.js, Meteor and github - this is my first code ever in Meteor

-###Decisions:
-* Initially I thought about using localStorage, but the limited size in the sandbox didn't make sense
-* Really wanted to make the Meteor serve files directly via url handling, getting the benefit of server+browser caching
-* Deviating the gridFS spec to make the code work and faster

 ###Future:
 * Handlebar helpers? ```{{fileProgress}}```, ```{{fileInQue}}```, ```{{fileAsURL}}```, ```{{fileURL _id}}``` etc.
 * Maybe in time have the option to serve files directly from Meteor via url ```{{fileAsURL}}```- leaving caching to the server and browser?